rnicrosoft-studio/latex-docker/README.md

 # latex-docker
-🐳 Docker Image of TeXLive
+🐳 Docker Image of TeXLive based on Ubuntu